AI Weekly Roundup: Sovereign Compute, Coding Milestones, and Memory Upgrades

 Source: Anthropic

 Claude just learned to remember your conversations — correctly, automatically, and without endless re-explaining.
-It doesn’t just store chat history; it understands your projects and goals across sessions.
-For teams, that means Claude can generate charts, design websites, and create graphics based on files you uploaded weeks ago.
+Claude’s memory upgrade is a feature that persists project context and goals across sessions, rather than resetting with each new chat.
+For teams, that means Claude can generate charts, design websites, and create graphics based on files uploaded weeks ago.

 AI with memory transforms one-shot questions into ongoing collaborations.
 Finally, an assistant that learns your workflow instead of starting from scratch every time.